makersacademy/news-summary-challenge/README.md

 ### Run the app

 - Execute command `npm install` via command-line.
-- Execute command `http-server` from project root.
+- Execute command `http-server` from project root and navigate to

 ## User Stories